nergmada/planning-wiki/docs/reference/planners/AllPACA/main.md

 ## Support

-AllPACA has not been tested with eviscerator as we could not find source code for the planner, or we couldn't get the source code to compile.
+AllPACA has not been tested with eviscerator as we couldn't get the source code to compile.
 Fast Downward forms the base planner of AllPACA, please refer to the Fast Downward [Link Needed] page for an idea of the supported features in this planner

 ## Downloading and Compiling AllPACA

-No Source code could be located for AllPACA
+Source code for AllPACA was zipped with all IPC 2014 submissions [here](https://helios.hud.ac.uk/scommv/IPC-14/repo_planners/seq-opt.zip)